 The City of Salisbury has approximately \$2.1 billion in infrastructure assets provided to the community and has an obligation to maintain and renew these assets.
-This is a key consideration in our plans, with the LTFP being aligned to the renewal requirements of the Strategic Asset Management Plan (SAMP), which is planned to be consulted with the community in May 2024.
+This is a key consideration in our plans, with the LTFP being aligned to the renewal requirements of the Strategic Asset Management Plan (SAMP), which was available for public consultation with the community in May 2024.